 Now, after looking closely at each type of supervision, all that is left for us to do is to answer the main question – which style is best suited for the overall success of the company?

-As you now know, micromanagement enables supervisors to acquire full control over the tasks and operations performed by their subordinates.
+As we now know, micromanagement enables supervisors to acquire full control over the tasks and operations performed by their subordinates, ensuring precision but at the potential tradeoff of stifling creativity and autonomy.
 This style is the synonym for order and organization.
 That is, if you stick to it, you will know for sure that your business is run just the way you want it to be run, meaning that each employee performs the set tasks and achieves the foreseen result.

 Both styles have certain pros and cons.
 To determine which management style is better, we need to consider the stage of business maturity of your organization.
+Each phase—from startup to maturity—demands different levels of oversight and flexibility.
 Refer to the PowerPoint slide below to better understand how management style evolves from stage to stage.

-Macromanagement puts less pressure on the team, which often often results in improving employee motivation, employee satisfaction, and likewise, and employee performance.
+Macromanagement reduces team pressure, which can enhance motivation and satisfaction, leading to improved performance and potentially higher retention rates as employees feel more trusted and valued.
 Micromanagement, on the contrary, allows the company’s authorities to establish a proper system of hierarchy but, at the same time, it can undermine the spirits in your team and lead to plenty of bad consequences.

 In general, by the time the company reaches Stage 2 (Survival), the management style should depart from micromanagement to macromanagement.
 The optimal management approach for the Survival stage is called “Supervised Supervision,” which is characterized by the owner becoming more of an administrator.